 A little to the north of the square is the attractive church of Christ Church with its square tower.
-At first glance it looks medieval but dates to 1791 on the site of Robert trollope’s earlie church of the 1660s.
-In the street opposite the church is the wondrous Keel Row bookstore selling used books.
+At first glance it looks medieval but dates to 1791 on the site of Robert Trollope’s earlier church of the 1660s.

-The Royal Quays area of North Shields lies upstream along Tyne to the south of North Shields centre.
-So named in 1990 and developed from thereon, here the focus is mostly on leisure as the site of the Royal Quays Outlet Centre for retail, a hotel, a bowling centre, gym and the Wet and Wild Water Park.
-This area known as Coble Dene was once a mass of dockside railways and siding leading to the Albert Edward Dock of 1884.
+The Royal Quays area of North Shields lies upstream along the Tyne to the south of North Shields centre.
+So named in 1990 and developed from thereon, here the focus is mostly on leisure as it is the site of the Royal Quays Outlet Centre hosting shops, a hotel, a bowling centre, gym and the Wet and Wild Water Park.
+This area known as Coble Dene was once a mass of dockside railways and sidings leading to the Albert Edward Dock of 1884.

-It was here that the busy port activities of North Shields and the Port of Tyne were focused from the late 19th century and into much of the twentieth century.
+It was here that the busy port activities of North Shields and the Port of Tyne were focused from the late nineteenth century and into much of the twentieth century.
 The dock itself is now the Royal Quays Marina with its mass of masts representing a more sedate era in the history of North Shields.
-Close by is the DFDS terminal for cruise ships to Amsterdam where many visitors to the region from foreign parts get their first taste of the region.
+Close by is the DFDS terminal for cruise ships to the port of Amsterdam (Ijmuiden).
+Here many visitors from foreign parts first set foot in North East England for the first time.

 Sea Port in Song